ThatOneShortGuy/Levenshtein-Edit-Distance/README.md

 editdist.exe <string1> <string2>
 ```

+If you want to use this in Python, you will need to move the `EditDist.cp39-win_amd64.pyd` (or alternative for your version) file to the same directory as your Python script.
+Alternatively, you could install it to your system with `python setup.py install`.

-Us the Python wrapper to compute the edit distance for two strings using:
+Use the Python wrapper to compute the edit distance for two strings using:
 ```python
 from EditDist import compute_dist